By Michael Guglielmo, managing director, Darling Consulting Group

 Regardless of size, examiners are expecting institutions to adopt more substantive model risk management practices.
 This is a logical extension of regulatory focus on operational risk, greater transparency, and improved accountability.

 Adopting a three-tiered approach will provide your organization with the means to effectively manage model risk, particularly as model complexity increases and the need for more sophisticated models grows.
 This approach will be a blend of art and science, and, in the long run, will result in more reliable models and more confident, proactive decision making.

 About the author

-With nearly 30 years in strategic risk management, Michael Guglielmo, managing director, at Darling Consulting Group, provides both technical and strategic consulting to a diverse group of financial institutions in the U.S. and abroad.
+With over 25 years in asset liability management, Michael Guglielmo, managing director, at Darling Consulting Group, provides both technical and strategic consulting to a diverse group of financial institutions in the U.S. and abroad.
 He is also a frequent author and top-rated speaker on a variety of balance sheet management topics.
 During his tenure at DCG, he has served in various capacities including Director of Financial Analytics.
 Prior to joining DCG, he managed the asset-liability management and strategic planning process for a regional bank in the northeast.